 Then we turned hard left and scrambled up the bank onto a dusty track which rose and fell as it meandered through verdant fields and dry grassland alternately.

-We were still close to the autoroute and went past a well-fenced rest area full of heavy vehicles, whose drivers seemed to be still asleep
+We were still close to the autoroute and went past a well-fenced rest area full of heavy vehicles, whose drivers seemed to be all still asleep

 Then the track suddenly angled away from the A9 and set off across the landscape in an uncompromising straight line.
 We recognised the hand of the Romans.
 Before long there was a marker confirming that we were indeed back on the Voie Domitienne.

-This was the first Roman road built in France.
+This was the first Roman road in France.
 It came over the Alps near Briançon, then followed the Durance river into Provence, crossed the Rhône, passed through Nîmes and Montpellier, and ended at Narbonne, where it joined the Via Aquitania coming down from Bordeaux.